 Mass Communication means relaying information to a large segment of the population using the various media of communication.
-The various media are Television, Radio, Print Media and the latest and booming Social Media.
+The various mass media medium are Television, Radio, Print Media and the latest and booming Social Media.
 There has been a rapid growth in the mass communication industry in the last 10 years, with more and more news channels and media houses coming into picture every year.
-The size of the entertainment and media industry in India is currently estimated to be Rs 35,300 crore, and is expected to grow at a compound annual growth rate (CAGR) of 19 per cent over the next five years.
-Thus, this field provides a host of job opportunities therefore; it is prudent to consider it as a career option after 12th as this field offers excitement, glamour, glory and above all, huge rewards.
+The size of the entertainment and media industry in India is currently estimated to be Rs.
+35,300 crore, and is expected to grow at a compound annual growth rate (CAGR) of 19 per cent over the next five years.
+Thus, this field provides many job opportunities therefore; it is prudent to consider it as a career option after 12th as this field offers excitement, glamour, glory and above all, huge rewards.

 The following reasons give the answer to the million dollar question, ‘Why mass Communication?’

 Mass Communication is a very vast field and includes Television, Radio, Print Media, and Online websites as media.
 All the media houses are booming at this time with information and job opportunities.
 After pursuing a course in mass communication, one can work for various newspapers, television channels, magazines, radio stations as well as films.
 Apart from this, one can also make a career in advertising agencies, PR companies and event management firms.

 You need to show focus, persistence and interest in creative fields to do well in this profession.
 The various colleges well known for their Mass communication courses, like Indian Institute of Mass Communication, Symbiosis Institute of Media & Communication (Pune), Jamia Millia Islamia University, etc train the students in such a way that the students learn good Communication Skills, develop smart Personality and become creative, dynamic, and enterprising during the course.